anubansal17/anubansal17.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect to exchange the ideas, talks and a coffee too :P</br>
-Follow the social media links given below or drop a mail <a target="_blank" href="mailto:anubansal9999@gmail.com">here</a>
+Let’s connect to exchange the ideas, talks and a coffee too :P Follow the social media links given below or drop a mail <a target="_blank" href="mailto:anubansal9999@gmail.com">here</a>
 </p>